-All In One WP Security And Firewall User Login helps you setup the following options login lockdown, force logout, login retry and much more.

-<draft>

 All In One WP Security And Firewall User Login

-Step 1 ) Click on the WP Security -> User Login to set up the following security settings.
-See images below.
+Step 2 ) The following image User Login allows you to set up the following login settings.

 - Login Lockdown